-No matter what season, the chances good that the answer to "What's for dinner?" is going to be "Soup!"
+No matter what season, the chances are good that the answer to the question "What's for dinner?" is going to be "Soup!"

-It may be the answer on a cold and chilly day, or just when you have no other ideas for dinner and need something fast.
-Soup is warm, comforting and always delicious.
+It may be the answer on a cold and chilly day, or just when you have no other ideas for dinner and need something fast and easy.
+Soup is warm, comforting, and always delicious.

 This hamburger soup is a quick meal when you need it, but it tastes like it has been tucked away on the stove for hours.